 Instructions

 Prepare the cream mixture by whipping the heavy cream until stiff peaks form.
 Carefully fold in the condensed milk, vanilla extract, and salt until well combined.
+Set aside.

-Then place a layer of graham crackers on top, followed by whipped cream, then diced mangoes.
+Place a layer of graham crackers on top, followed by whipped cream, then diced mangoes.

-*Continue repeating this layer of graham crackers, cream, and diced mangoes, respectively, until your desired height is reached (I like going for around 3-4 layers).
+Continue repeating this layer of graham crackers, cream, and diced mangoes, until your desired height is reached (I like going for around 3-4 layers).

 For the final layer, spread the remaining cream mixture on top.
-Then place the sliced mangoes on top of the cream in any design/pattern you prefer.
-Finish with a light sprinkle of crushed graham crackers all over.
+Then place the sliced mangoes over the cream in any design/pattern you prefer.

 Refrigerate overnight, or for at least 8 hours to allow the graham crackers to soften up and to let the flavors set.
 Enjoy!